radiantearth/stac-spec/collection-spec/collection-spec.md

 #### id

-It is important that Collection identifiers are unique across the provider.
-And providers should strive as much as possible to make their Collection ids 'globally' unique, prefixing any common information with a unique string.
+It is important that Collection identifiers are unique across all collections in the corresponding root catalog.
+Providers should strive as much as possible to make their Collection ids 'globally' unique, prefixing any common information with a unique string.
 This could be the provider's name if it is a fairly unique name, or their name combined with the domain they operate in.

 #### license